On rare occasions, an individual student’s behaviour may compromise the health, safety and wellbeing of other students and staff at the school.

 Removing a student from school while considering an expulsion

-In all cases where a student residing in out-of-home care is being considered for expulsion, the relevant Regional Director must be notified so that obligations in the Out-of-Home Care Education Commitment can be met.
+If a student in out-of-home care is being considered for expulsion, the relevant regional director must be notified.
+This is so the obligations in the Out-of-home care education commitment can be met.

 For more information, see: